 REA Lawyers Helping Federal Contractors in All States to Avoid Costly Mistakes.
 Call 1-866-601-5518 for a Free Initial Consultation.

 With law offices located in Washington, DC and Colorado, Watson & Associates, LLC’s help federal contractors in all states.
-Clients use our broad federal contracting experience to sift through the various legal nuances associated with getting payment for REA and changer order requirements.
+Clients use our broad federal contracting experience to sift through the various legal nuances associated with getting payment for REA requirements.

 Many disputes arise as to who has the authority to issue a change order that warrants contractor payment.
 At Watson & Associates, LLC our REA attorneys help to sift through the legal issues and guide government contractors to providing better FAR equitable adjustment requests.

-Conflict Resolution & Request for Equitable Adjust REA & Change Order Services
+Request for Equitable Adjustment REA & Contract Change Order Services

 At Watson & Associates, we provide a wide range of assistance for government changes including: